Section 13 of the Constitution of Australia: Proportional representation

-Stalled reform on allocation of terms
+Proposed changes to the allocation of terms

 Since 1984, each Australian state is represented in the Senate by twelve senators, and they serve for six years each, roughly double the term of a member of the House of Representatives.
 Half of these face re-election at each normal election.
 Following a double dissolution election, Australia's constitution re-establishes the rotation of senators by allowing the senate to allocate half of the elected state senators a short term.
 The same method has been used to allocate long (six-year) and short (three-year) terms on every occasion, though the voting system has changed during that time.
 That method is to allocate the longer terms to the senators who were elected first in each state.

 Section 282 of the Commonwealth Electoral Act 1918 was introduced as an amendment in 1984 with the effect of providing access to another method of allocating short and long terms.
 In both of the double dissolution elections that have taken place since that section was added, two parties have collaborated to allocate themselves two extra long term seats by choosing the more favourable method.
 In both cases, this was the traditional method.
 Despite two senate resolutions to use the new method, it has never been employed.